bright/new-www/_posts/2017-12-08-coremotion-pedometer-swift.md

 ![footsteps image](/images/coremotion-pedometer-swift/footsteps.jpg)

-Core Motion is well-known iOS framework.
-As we could read in [docs](https://developer.apple.com/documentation/coremotion) it process accelerometer, gyroscope, pedometer environment-related events.
+Core Motion is a well-known iOS framework.
+As we could read in [docs](https://developer.apple.com/documentation/coremotion) it processes accelerometer, gyroscope, pedometer environment-related events.
-In this post, I want to focus on pedometer events and how to handle it.
+In this post I want to focus on the pedometer events and how to handle them .

 ## Overview

 ### CMPedometer

 In order to use CoreMotion pedometer, we need to take a closer look at `CMPedometer` class.
-It allows the user to retrieve information about steps taken in the past, for example: How many steps I did from last 3 days?
+It allows the user to retrieve some information about steps taken in the past, for example: How many steps I have done for last 3 days?
 Another usage of `CMPedometer` class is to get the live updates about steps taken already.

 ```swift